 – Compare the quality of roasts to the first batch of the day; if the first batch is faster, adjust the heat when roasting the next set and vice versa.

-– Repeat these eight steps every day until the quality of the first roast is equal to the rate of the other roasts of the day.
+– Repeat these eight steps every day until the quality of the first roast is equal to the rate of the other roasts.

 The middle stage of roasting